 Limitations

 Given the limited time and resources available, the last step in our research was a formative evaluation.
 Furthermore, to stabilize and evaluate a more mature version of the product, it would have to be iterated on two or three more times and a non-formative evaluation would have to be conducted.
 As it is, it is difficult to safely say that the application successfully helps children develop programming skills.
 To fully establish whether the application actually succeeds in scaffolding the learning, it would require a long term case study to be conducted, which was beyond the scope of this capstone project.
 Another limitation was that the levels proved to have moved too quickly from one concept to the next which confused the children; the sessions could have potentially provided us with more detailed results if the transition between the levels was smoother in terms of the concepts introduced.
-Furthermore, the application only delved into few concepts and provided few levels for the children; the short duration of the game combined with the inability to play the same level again proved to be an important obstacle, since all of the children asked to replay at least one of the levels.
+Furthermore, the application only delved into few concepts (mentioned earlier) and provided few levels for the children; the short duration of the game combined with the inability to play the same level again proved to be an important obstacle, since all of the children asked to replay at least one of the levels.
 In order for the program to be finalized, more levels would be required, and a more structured reward system developed, to allow for longer play-time, as well as to encourage players to return to the application.
 Last, since none of the researchers were experts in teaching CT or programming concepts, the project lacked a structured way of deciding how, when and in what order to appropriately convey them to the children.

 Future Work